artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 below are applicable to both the sandbox and an Archivematica virtual machine, unless otherwise noted.

-By the end of this walkthrough, you should be able to:
+By the end of this walkthrough, you will be able to:

 * Create a standard transfer in Archivematica
 * Create an AIP and a DIP from the transfer